Aaron Hicks Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in the league with a collective 7.5 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks last in the league.

-- The Athletics have a 7.25 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (7.31).

-- The Athletics allow the second-most home runs in baseball (58 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (64 total, 1.7 per game).

-- Sears makes the start for the Athletics, his seventh of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts through 32 2/3 innings pitched.
+- The Athletics are sending Muller (1-2) to make his eighth start of the season.
+He is 1-2 with a 6.62 ERA and 21 strikeouts through 34 2/3 innings pitched.

-- The lefty's last time out was on Thursday against the Seattle Mariners, when he went six scoreless innings while allowing four hits.
+- His last time out was on Saturday against the Kansas City Royals, when the lefty threw 5 1/3 innings, surrendering five earned runs while giving up eight hits.

-- The 27-year-old has an ERA of 5.06, with 9.6 strikeouts per nine innings, in six games this season.
-Opponents are batting .250 against him.
+- The 25-year-old has put up an ERA of 6.62, with 5.6 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .343 against him.

 © 2023 Data Skrive.
 All rights reserved.